bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

     director        python-dir  python3-dir
    ===============  =========== ============

-The functionality of the former *internal Python module* is now implemented as real Python module with the name *bareos[fd|sd|dir]*, for example **bareosfd**.
+The functionality of the former *internal Python extension module* is now implemented as real Python extension module with the name *bareos[fd|sd|dir]*, for example **bareosfd**.
-Every Python plugin now has a corresponding Python module.
+Every Python plugin now has a corresponding Python extension module.

 .. uml::
   :caption: Bareos Python Plugin Architecture for Bareos >= 20